Coronavirus News: New York Giants, Jets to play games without fans 'until further notice'

-On Monday, Governor Phil Murphy signed executive order limiting outdoor public gatherings, which apply to events at MetLife Stadium.
+This after Governor Phil Murphy signed an executive order limiting outdoor public gatherings, which apply to events at MetLife Stadium.

 "This decision was reached after careful consideration of the current state of the COVID-19 crisis, in discussions with the Giants and Jets, and in consideration of the health and safety of our fans, players and staff, which will continue to be the primary focus for our teams," the statement read.